-Resolve to Be the Best Possible Cat Owner in 2013
+Resolve to Be the Best Possible Cat Owner This Year

 As Jan.
 1 approaches each year, I am asked what sort of new year's resolutions I recommend for cat owners.
 This year is no exception -- in fact, my editor at Catster asked me to write about the subject.
-(I've written the same thing for dogs on Dogster today.)
+(I've written the same thing for dogs on Dogster.)

 Note that I said try.
 Almost every dog can be trained to tolerate tooth brushing.
 Such a claim cannot be made for cats.
 However, most people are surprised by how many cats will, in fact, allow their teeth to be brushed.
 The stakes are high.
 It's worth trying.